liquicode/jsonstor/docs/external/tests.md

           ✔ Use $all with $elemMatch
           ✔ Use $all with Scalar Values
         Array Query Operator: $elemMatch (https://www.mongodb.com/docs/manual/reference/operator/query/elemMatch/)
-          ✔ Element Match (8ms)
+          ✔ Element Match (9ms)
-          ✔ Array of Embedded Documents (9ms)
+          ✔ Array of Embedded Documents (8ms)
           ✔ Single Query Condition
         Array Query Operator: $size (https://www.mongodb.com/docs/manual/reference/operator/query/size/)
-          ✔ Use $size to Match Array Sizes (11ms)
+          ✔ Use $size to Match Array Sizes (10ms)
     Z) Ad-Hoc Tests
-      ✔ should not match explicit nested fields (6ms)
+      ✔ should not match explicit nested fields (6ms) ✔ should sort and limit in FindMany2 (13ms)

   300) jsonstor-jsonfile Tests
     A) CRUD Tests
-      ✔ should insert 100 documents, one at a time (541ms) ✔ should delete 100 documents, all at once
+      ✔ should insert 100 documents, one at a time (473ms) ✔ should delete 100 documents, all at once
       ✔ should insert 100 documents, all at once
-      ✔ should read 100 documents, one at a time (12ms) ✔ should replace 100 documents, one at a time (584ms) ✔ should read 100 documents, all at once
+      ✔ should read 100 documents, one at a time (11ms) ✔ should replace 100 documents, one at a time (519ms) ✔ should read 100 documents, all at once
-      ✔ should update 100 documents, one at a time (579ms) ✔ should update 100 documents, all at once
-      ✔ should delete 100 documents, one at a time (483ms)
+      ✔ should read 5 documents, all at once and sorted ✔ should update 100 documents, one at a time (535ms) ✔ should update 100 documents, all at once (6ms) ✔ should delete 100 documents, one at a time (529ms)
     B) Rainbow Tests
       Nested Fields (explicit)
         ✔ should not perform matching on nested fields using implicit $eq